Southern Maine Volunteer Beach Profile Monitoring Program

 Why it’s done:

 Comparing profile lines recorded at different times makes it possible to measure changes in the distribution of sand on the beach.
-Tracking these changes over long periods (as we have done in 15 years of the Southern Maine Beach Profile Monitoring Program) provides Maine Geological Survey with data to identify seasonal, annual, and even track long-term trends in beach erosion and accretion.
+Tracking these changes over long periods (as we have done for over 20 years of the Southern Maine Beach Profile Monitoring Program) provides Maine Geological Survey with data to identify seasonal, annual, and even track long-term trends in beach erosion and accretion.
 This data is used to inform beach management decisions at the local and state level and the data is shared at the Beaches Conference

 When and where it’s done:

 Every month volunteers monitor the changes in sand movement along 12 beaches from York to South Portland.
-Over the course of the program volunteers have monitored a total of 15 beaches including Mile Beach at Reid State Park in Georgetown, ME.

 See how it’s done!
 Check out the Beach Profile Monitoring training video